mantidproject/documents/Design/Instrument-2.0/SpectrumInfo-rollout.md

 - Masking and the addition of `DetectorInfo` looks like a worthwhile next step to push things closer towards the ultimate Instrument-2.0 design.
   Masks are written to in relatively few places so this could be achieved within a reasonable time frame.

+- Adding converters as part of the masking implementation is something that will also aid in the implementation of Instrument-2.0 since we will need to convert between Instrument-1.0 and Instrument-2.0 and vice versa during the likely very long period in which both instrument versions coexist due to partial rollout and compatibility with legacy code.